Menu Close

 Firearm Safety Certificate

-Effective January 1, 2015, the Handgun Safety Certificate program was replaced with the Firearm Safety Certificate (FSC) program.
+Effective January 1, 2015, the California Handgun Safety Certificate program was replaced with the Firearm Safety Certificate (FSC) program.
 Under the FSC program, requirements that previously applied to handguns only now apply to all firearms (handguns and long guns), unless exempt.
 A list of exemptions is listed below.

-A valid California Handgun Safety Certificate can still be used to purchase/acquire handguns only until it expires.
+A valid California Handgun Safety Certificate could still be used to purchase/acquire handguns only until it expires.
 For long gun purchases/acquisitions made January 1, 2015, and thereafter, a Firearm Safety Certificate is required.
 Once an FSC is obtained, it is valid for both handgun and long gun purchases/acquisitions.

 The firearm safety demonstration protocols and DOJ Certified Instructor standards have been established and implemented by DOJ.
 An explanation of the firearm safety demonstration can be found starting on page 12 of the Firearm Safety Certificate Study Guide.